Sumika Polymer Compounds Group Statement against Modern Slavery and Human Trafficking

-We are currently in the process of revising the standard contractual terms of the SPCEU Group, to incorporate a human rights clause that requires our supply chain to promise and certify to comply with laws and regulations in respect of management of human rights risk including prohibition of modern slavery, human trafficking, forced labour and child labour.
+The standard contractual terms of SPCEU Group, incorporate human rights provisions that require our supply chain to promise and confirm their compliance with laws and regulations in respect of management of human rights risk including prohibition of modern slavery, human trafficking, forced labour and child labour.

 6. Risk and compliance

-SPCEU has begun the evaluation of the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain by undertaking a survey of the anti-slavery policies and processes in place in the companies that supply to its UK subsidiary.
-This evaluation is ongoing and will eventually encompass the suppliers to all SPCEU Group.
+SPCEU evaluates the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain by undertaking periodic surveys of the companies that supply its subsidiaries

-Where we identify a potential risk, we will engage with those suppliers to establish appropriate measures and actions to address the risk, which may include focussed requests for improvement and/or offering to provide guidance and training to our suppliers and their supply chain.
+Where we identify a potential risk with a supplier, we engage with them to establish appropriate measures and actions to address the risk, which may include focussed requests for improvement and/or offering to provide guidance and training to our suppliers and their supply chain.
 By seeking to raise awareness and cooperation in ensuring responsible procurement, SPCEU aims to prosper alongside our suppliers.

-We will be investing in educating our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-Through our training programmes, employees will be encouraged to identify and report any potential breaches of our anti-slavery and human trafficking policy.
-Employees will be taught the benefits of stringent measures to tackle slavery and human trafficking, as well as the consequences of failing to eradicate slavery and human trafficking from our business and supply chains.
+encouraged to identify and report any potential breaches of our anti-slavery and human trafficking policy.
+In FY22, the majority of our employees were trained on issues concerning slavery and human trafficking, as well as the consequences of failing to eradicate these issues from our business and supply chains.

 8. Effectiveness and KPIs